VAJIRI-CYB/SOC-LAB/blog.md

 ## CONCLUSION

-This containerized setup offers a clean , reproducible and scalable foundation for local envioronments and the stack can be expanded for a full ELK pipeline.
+This containerized setup offers a clean , reproducible and scalable foundation for local environments and the stack can be expanded for a full ELK pipeline.